MichaIng/DietPi-Docs/docs/software/media.md

 Logitech Media Server (aka LMS, Squeezebox Server) is the server software that enables web interface control of:

-- Software audio players: SqueezeLite
+- Software audio players: Squeezelite
 - Hardware audio players from Logitech: Squeezebox, SlimDevices

-Remark: If you do not own a hardware player, you can turn your DietPi system into a Squeezebox audio capable player, by selecting SqueezeLite for installation in `dietpi-software`.
+Remark: If you do not own a hardware player, you can turn your DietPi system into a Squeezebox audio capable player, by selecting Squeezelite for installation in `dietpi-software`.

 ![DietPi media server software Logitech Media Server](../assets/images/dietpi-software-media-squeezebox.png){: style="width:500px"}